Fukushima residents torn over nuclear waste storage plan

 Some 2,300 residents who own plots of land in Futaba and Okuma which the government needs for the waste plant face what many describe as an impossible choice.
 The storage site will be built if the government can lease or buy enough land - whatever concerns the last hold-outs may have.

-In a dozen town-hall meetings organised by the environment ministry last year, angry landowners confronted junior officials over then-minister Nobuteru Ishihara's remark that any agreement with landowners simply came down to money.
+In a dozen town-hall meetings organized by the environment ministry last year, angry landowners confronted junior officials over then-minister Nobuteru Ishihara's remark that any agreement with landowners simply came down to money.

 Only half of the area's registered landowners attended the meetings, and there have been no agreements reached between any of the residents and the government.